exercism/v3/docs/maintainers/faqs.md

 > Actor model, Wikipedia.
 (2020). https://en.wikipedia.org/w/index.php?title=Actor_model&oldid=939106706 (accessed February 29, 2020).

+### Generating citations

+To help generate these citations, [ZoteroBib][zoterobib] can be used.
+On that website, first set the citation style to "Science of Computer Programming" in the "Bibliography" section.
+Then, paste the URL you want to cite in the input field at the top of the page and click on the "Cite" button.
+The citation will for your URL will now appear.
+The final step is to convert the citation's numbering to markdown-style numbering (`"[1]"` becomes `"1."`), after which the citation can be added to the reference documentation.

 ## More questions?

 Do you have more questions or feel that something is missing?
 Please let us know by [opening a GitHub issue][open-github-issue].